Major Transport Improvements A629 Halifax to Huddersfield

 Why are you only focussing on links to Huddersfield.
 Is Keighley not in anyone's reckoning.
 Cuts and more cuts since pre 2000 and yet now you are trying to improve things but again you ignore Keighley.
 I appreciate this project is titled Huddersfield to Halifax.
 Will there be a Halifax to Keighley one in the future?

-Tim asked about 5 years ago
+Tim asked almost 6 years ago

 Hi there, thanks for your message.
 This project is being jointly delivered by Calderdale and Kirklees Councils and is part of the wider A629 improvement programme.
 The route runs from Halifax to Huddersfield and it is one of the main gateways into Halifax from Huddersfield and the M62.
 The route is a West Yorkshire Key Route Network, carrying over 40,000 vehicles per day, which means improvements to this route are important for economic growth in the area.
 For information on any improvement plans in the Bradford area, please see the Bradford City Council's major highway schemes that are also funded by the West Yorkshire Combined Authority: https://www.bradford.gov.uk/site-navigation?l1=1195&l2=16535